judoscale/judoscale-python/README.md

 > **NOTE 1:** The Judoscale Celery integration currently only works with the [Redis broker](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html#redis).

 > **NOTE 2:** Using [task priorities](https://docs.celeryq.dev/en/latest/userguide/calling.html#advanced-options) is currently not supported by `judoscale-python`.
-You can still use task priorities, but `judoscale-python` won't see and report metrics on any queues other then the default, unprioritised queue.
+You can still use task priorities, but `judoscale-python` won't see and report metrics on any queues other than the default, unprioritised queue.

 Judoscale can automatically scale the number of Celery workers based on the queue latency (the age of the oldest pending task in the queue).